-Every year, fire is the cause of approximately $400 million in damages to Canadian businesses.
-It is imperative that your organization has a plan in place to minimize the likelihood and impact of a fire occurring.
+Organizations must manage the risk of fires in order to protect the safety of employees and customers and limit physical damage.
+It is imperative that any organization has a plan in place to minimize the likelihood and impact of fires.

-5 Fire Prevention Strategies for Organizations
+Fire Prevention Strategies

 When designing a fire prevention plan for your organization, it is important to consider and assess the hazards within your organization that can cause a fire: